 Manage and monitor Cisco ASR 1000 Series Routers resources through an SNMP-based network management system (NMS)

-requests to access information in Cisco ASR 1000 Series Routers MIBs
+Use SNMP set and get requests to access information in Cisco ASR 1000 Series Routers MIBs

 Reduce the amount of time and system resources required to perform functions such as inventory management